Documentation

 For a $100/month subscription, MaxAmount might be set to 120 USDC (20% buffer).
 If the price of USDC drops and would require 130 USDC (equivalent to $100 at the time of payment), the transaction will be blocked until the user updates MaxAmount, protecting them from excessive charges.

 USDC is designed to be stable and closely match the USD value, so the amount of USDC needed for a $100 subscription should remain consistent.
-However, for other tokens/native currencies like ETH or SOL, their prices can fluctuate significantly.
-This means the number of tokens required to cover the USD subscription price may vary over time.
+However, for other tokens/native currencies like ETH or SOL, prices can fluctuate significantly.
 MaxAmount acts as a safeguard to prevent unintended or unexpectedly large charges if the token price drops.

 Definition: Used when creating subscriptions to automatically compute and set the allowance based on the subscription price and number of periods specified.